zjsun1017/CUDA-Go-ICP/README.md

 **Flattened k-d Tree on GPU**
 - To improve the speed of the k-d tree, we attempted to flatten the k-d tree structure and store it in the GPU's memory.
 However, we found that this approach not only failed to enhance performance but actually made subsequent attempts to parallelize Go-ICP even slower (as shown in the speed comparison below)!
 We suspect this is due to the memory discontinuity introduced by flattening, along with some peculiar issues related to Thrust.
 ![kdperform.png](img%2Fkdperform.png)
 - In conclusion, we ultimately confirmed that k-d trees are not suitable for CUDA and GPU acceleration.
-Except for the CPU mode of Go-ICP and one mode of ICP on GPU, all remaining k-d tree implementations have been removed and replaced with faster alternatives such as Lookup Tables or straightforward brute-force search.
+Except for the CPU mode of Go-ICP and one mode of ICP on GPU, all remaining k-d Tree implementations have been removed and replaced with faster alternatives such as Lookup Tables or straightforward brute-force search.

 **Lookup Table (LUT) on GPU**